MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-get-data-eventstreams.md

 You can get data for use in Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] from many sources.
 This article describes how to get data from eventstreams.

-If you have real-time streaming data in Fabric event streams, connect it to [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
+If you have real-time streaming data in Fabric eventstreams, connect it to [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
 This article explains how.

 ## Prerequisites